-Fertility estimates

-Differences in fertility traits between the homozygous allohexaploid parents and their heterozygous progeny were highly variable among the various parent-progeny sets, although rarely significant.
+Differences in fertility traits between the homozygous allohexaploid parents and their heterozygous F1 progeny were highly variable among the various parent-progeny sets, although rarely significant.
 For example, seed weight per ten pods was only in three cases significantly different from the mid-parent mean and these changes were in opposite directions: in 2/9 progeny sets it was reduced and in 1/9 increased.
-However, some of the heterozygous F1 allohexaploids displayed a clear reduction in fertility compared to their parents average.
+However, some of the heterozygous F1 allohexaploids displayed a clear reduction in fertility compared to their parent average.
 Genotypes N5C2J2.N5C2J2 and N6C2J2.O1J3 showed a decline in seed number per pod (by 2 to 4 on average) and a decreased seed weight per ten pods (by 676.5 g to 783.5 g on average).

+General trends and comparisons across experimental progeny sets

+Which traits were most affected by allopolyploidisation, and in which direction? (e.g. : was flowering time generally delayed, fertility generally decreased, and plant height increased?)

+What does the comparison of the novel allohexaploids to their F1 hybrids tell us about relative contributions of allelic heterosis and increase in ploidy level? (do we see any difference in which traits are affected when we go from allotetraploid to allohexaploid compared to when we make allohexaploid hybrids?)